moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Calculating the Range of a Joining Fetch

-A publisher which receives a Fetch message with a Fetch Type of 0x2 must treat it as a Fetch with a range dynamically determined by the Previous Group Count (PGC) field and values derived from to the corresponding Subscribe message (hereafter "the Subscribe").
+A publisher which receives a Fetch message with a Fetch Type of 0x2 must treat it as a Fetch with a range dynamically determined by the Preceding Group Offset (PGO) field and values derived from to the corresponding Subscribe message (hereafter "the Subscribe").

 The following values are used: